Relief on the neck of the "Mykonos Vase" depicting Greek warriors

 The Atrium, Palazzo Nuovo, Capitoline Museums, Rome.
 Inv.
 No. MC 53.

-The statue was found in Rome, although the exact details appear to be unknown; it may have been discovered during building work either at the Basilica of San Stephano on the Celian Hill, or at the Palazzo Venezia, north of the Capitoline Hill.
-It was first kept in the Palazzo Venezia, and is known to have been in the Vatican after 1550.
-It was acquired by the Capitoline Museums in 1636, and was taken to the Palazzo Conservatori where it was restored, before being moved to its present location in the mid 18th century.
+The statue was found in Rome, although the exact details appear to be unknown; it may have been discovered during building work either at the Basilica of San Stephano on the Caelian Hill, or at the Palazzo Venezia, north of the Capitoline Hill.
+It was first kept in the Palazzo Venezia, and is known to have been in the Vatican (Inv.
+No. Boccapaduli 36) after 1550.
+It was acquired by the Capitoline Collection in 1636, and, according to an inscription on the base, was taken in the same year to the Palazzo Conservatori where it was restored, before being moved to its present location in the mid 18th century.

 "Said to have been found near the church of San Stefano Rotondo.
 Has been restored as the god Pan, and was once the subject of much controversy as to whether the eye in the forehead, was an eye, or a mere flaw in the marble.
 The hand with the pipes is a restoration.
 It is work of no artistic merit and doubtful antiquity."